flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_group >}}

-It all seams reasonable, but was it *really* a certain decision to make back then?
+It all seems reasonable, but was it *really* a certain decision to make back then?
 It's easy to rely on present history to find out why Microsoft chose Nvidia over other popular brands from the time (3dfx, PowerVR, S3, etc), but if we read more about the competition back then, the panorama of options made it much more complex.

 For instance, 3dfx's popular 'Voodoo 2' series had ~70% of marketshare in the PC market by the end of the 90s, while Nvidia was struggling to promote adoption of the new 'GeForce 256' (the first of the GeForce series).
 After this, Microsoft's choice now sounds more like a risk than a safe bet, but as we know by now, this risk eventually paid off.